 - No lawyer for claims of $15,000 or less : If someone is claiming $15,000 or less from you (not including interest), it's very likely that the case will be in the Small Claims Division of the Court of Quebec.

 In that court, no one can be represented by a lawyer.
-But you can still ask a lawyer to give you advice before you go to court.
-She just can't represent you in court.
+You can ask a lawyer to give you advice about the case, but they can't represent you in court.

-- Other options for settling the dispute: You can use various alternative dispute resolution methods, such as negotiation, mediation, conciliation and arbitration.
+- You have a duty to consider settling your dispute: You can use various alternative dispute resolution methods, such as negotiation, mediation, or conciliation.

 These methods allow you to come to an agreement with the person who wants to sue you without having to go to court.